Guilhermefoliveira/calc/README.md

 # calc
 A simple Calculator for general purposes.
 Why use it?
 Its useful for simple calculations.

 Features:
-Add, Multiply, Subtract and Divide,
+Add, Multiply, Subtract and Divide

 html
 css